crystal-lang/crystal/_posts/2016-05-26-heroku-buildpack.md

 author: bcardiff
 ---

-At the end of 2014 a [first draft](https://github.com/manastech/heroku-buildpack-crystal/commit/b364f9115706a2a1c97ff40bd44aef1cf73e6288) of a heroku buildpack for crystal was createad.
-This was great.
-Being able to run crystal apps in [Heroku](heroku.com) stack was charm idea.
+At the end of 2014 a [first draft](https://github.com/manastech/heroku-buildpack-crystal/commit/b364f9115706a2a1c97ff40bd44aef1cf73e6288) of a [Heroku](//heroku.com) buildpack for crystal was createad.
+This was truly great.
+Being able to run crystal apps in the Heroku stack was charm idea.

-While we continue to develop the language, the tools, and the standard library; the community grew.
-Many where interesed in trying their Crystal powered web apps in Heroku.
-The [network graph](https://github.com/crystal-lang/heroku-buildpack-crystal/network) at github for the buildpack is quite big, specially for just a bunch of bash scripts!
+While we continued to develop the language, the tools, and the standard library, the community around Crystal grew.
+Many were interested in trying their Crystal-powered web apps in Heroku.
+The [network graph](https://github.com/crystal-lang/heroku-buildpack-crystal/network) at github for the buildpack is quite big, especially for just a bunch of bash scripts!

-Honestly is was because of some flaws of the approach to keep the buildpack up to date with the latest release of crystal.
-That is now solved.
-Yeay!
+However, due to some flaws in the approach, the buildpack failed to stay up to date with the latest versions of Crystal; but that is now solved!
+Yay!

-While efforts to be develop web frameworks continues nowadays, we wanted to share the very basic steps to use the crystal buildpack to deploy a dependency free web application in Heroku.
+While efforts to develop web frameworks continue nowadays, we wanted to share the very basic steps to use the Crystal buildpack to deploy a web application in Heroku without the need for any additional dependencies.

 # Create a Crystal project

 This assumes you already have [crystal installed](http://crystal-lang.org/docs/installation/).

-Use `crystal init` to create the app.
+Use `crystal init app` to create the app.

 <pre class="code">
 $ crystal init app heroku101